 Afterward, delve into history at the site of the Ludlow Massacre, 12 miles northwest of Trinidad.
 Today a ghost town, Ludlow was the site of a vicious skirmish between the Colorado National Guard and striking coal miners that left 20 people dead.
 Restored by the United Mine Workers of America, the site includes a miners’ tent camp, storyboards and photos that recount the chilling encounter.

 Later, return to Trinidad for dinner and a stroll through the quaint, brick-lined streets of Old Trinidad, where you can ogle one of the largest collections of Victorian houses west of the Mississippi.
 Affordable living and beautiful landscapes have recently resulted in an influx of artists in residence and full galleries, and the Southern Colorado Repertory Theater’s professional company fills the year with classics and original works.
-These factors and more led to the Corazón de Trinidad (heart of Trinidad) recently being named an official Colorado Creative District.
+These factors and more led to the Corazón de Trinidad (heart of Trinidad) recently being named a Certified Colorado Creative District.

 Conclude your visit with a drive along one of Colorado’s scenic and historic byways, the breathtakingly beautiful Highway of Legends.
 From Trinidad, the byway heads west to Cokedale, where a strip of old coke ovens (which were used to mix and heat coal at extremely high temperatures) lines the road, resembling something more Roman than frontier.